aoaaceai/CompAssistant/README.md

 CompAssistant
 =
 An automatic grouping system that assigns everyone's group and judges for cubing comps.
-Currently works for Taiwanese comps since it grabs data from [CubingTW](https://cubing-tw.net).
+Since it grabs data from the WCA website or [CubingTW](https://cubing-tw.net/).
+Competitions without competitor information listed in the above websites aren't supported by [Web2csv.py](./Web2csv.py).
 But if you already have the data from the competitors, [main.py](./main.py) can still do its job.

 ## Requirements
 - python3 with the following packages installed: